kiwiandroiddev/starcraft-2-build-player/README.md

 ### Translations

 You can contribute translations to the crowd-sourced translations project here: http://www.getlocalization.com/sc2buildplayer/

+Input from native speakers of all non-English languages for improving the grammar of spoken alerts (e.g. "Warp in 5 Zealots") is greatly needed.

 Consider opening an issue if you have fully translated a language and would like to get it into the next release.